rust-lang/unsafe-code-guidelines/wip/stacked-borrows.md

 ### Tracking function calls

 To attach metadata to a particular function call, we assign a fresh ID to every call stack (so this distinguishes multiple calls to the same function).
-IOW, the per-stack-frame `CallId` is initialized by the following method:
+In other words, the per-stack-frame `CallId` is initialized by the following method:

 ```rust
 impl Tracking {